 Talented athletes are provided with the opportunity to represent at HRIS, the Association of Independent Co-Educational Schools (AICES), NSW Combined Independent Schools (CIS) and NSW All-Schools levels progressing to representation at the highest standard in an NSW All-Schools team at a National level.

 Student athletes are supported to succeed at the highest levels through access to a world class Daily Training Environment through the Athlete Development Program (ADP), and through access to teachers with specialised knowledge in various sports.

 Double court indoor sports centre (for basketball, netball, futsal, volleyball and more)

 General Purpose Oval

-Years 7 and 8 have compulsory Sport on Mondays, and Years 9 and 10 have compulsory Sport on Fridays.
+Years 7, 8 and 9 have compulsory Sport on Fridays, and Year 10 has compulsory Sport on Mondays.
+Students in Years 11 and 12 are able to opt-in to Monday Sport.
 Full Sports Uniform is required to be worn for those days.
 Students are expected to take transport that the School has arranged to and from sports activities completed off-site.